AdmcCarthy/Identify_Fraud_from_Enron_Email/README.rst

 Email dataset consists of 150 directories each reflecting a person, specified as lastname followed by first letter of first name.

-There are 86 people with email data suggesting that those without financial data have not been used.
+There are 86 people with email data.

 Within poi_names.txt it can be seen with a yes (y), no (n) column if the poi has an email directory in the dataset.
-This means the majority of poi do not their email inboxes within the Enron Email dataset.

 Financial dataset
 ~~~~~~~~~~~~~~~~~